Subspace Optimization for Large Language Models with Convergence Guarantees: GoLore: random low-rank projection

-\textbf{Convergence guarantee.} Unlike SVD used in GaLore, the random sampling strategy in GoLore prevents the subspace from being dominated by gradient noise.
+\begin{proposition}[\citet{chikuse2012statistics}, Theorem 2.2.1] A random matrix $\mX$ uniformly distributed on $\mathrm{St}_{m,r}$ is expressed as $ \mX=\mZ(\mZ^\top\mZ)^{-1/2}, $ where the elements of {$\mZ\in\RR^{m\times r}$} are independent and identically distributed as normal $\gN(0,1)$. \end{proposition} \textbf{Convergence guarantee.} Unlike SVD used in GaLore, the random sampling strategy in GoLore prevents the subspace from being dominated by gradient noise.
 The theorem below provides convergence guarantees for GoLore when using small-batch stochastic gradients and MSGD with MP.